vikaschoudhary007/Paging-Algorithms/readme.txt

     - Creating a modified sequence based on the given input using the `generateH` method.
     - Adding noise to the modified sequence with the `addNoise` method.
     - Simulating a cache with a modified page eviction algorithm using the `blindOracle` method.
+    - Simulating a cache with `LRU`(Least Recently Used) paging technique.
+    - `CombinedAlg` is the implementation of the combined algorithm switching between `blindOracle` and `LRU` to find total number o page faults.

  * The class also contains helper methods:
     - `chooseRandomPage`: Helper method for randomly selecting a page from a set.